Personal Trainer and Nutritionist in Whitechapel, Hackney and East London

 Weight Loss, Food Intolerance, Eczema, Diabetes Prevention, Hypertension Prevention, Menopausal symptoms, Strength and conditioning, Knee replacement rehabilitation, Hip replacement rehabilitation, Lower back pain, IBS (irritable bowel syndrome).

 Weight loss is a complex issue.
-On the one hand dietary reductions and adjustments need to be made in terms of the ratio of macronutrients; carbohydrates, proteins and fats.
-This increases micronutrients (vitamins, minerals) to the cells, enhancing cellular function and reducing inflammation, to help the body repair and work more efficiently.
+On the one hand dietary reductions need to be made in terms of the ratio of carbohydrates, proteins and fats.
+This increases micronutrients (vitamins, minerals) to the cells, enhances cellular function and reduces inflammation, helping the body repair and work more efficiently.

-On the other hand, exercise or regular physical activity is needed.
-This is crucial to achieving your weight loss goals.
+On the other hand, regular exercise is needed to achieve your weight loss goals.

 Exercise isn't just for weight loss, or building big muscles.
 It has significant physiological affects that aid digestion, enhances mood and keeps joints and muscles strong and healthy, while pumping nutrient rich blood to all cells.